 The cutting blade has very small serrations in order to keep your fabric from slipping.
-Tula Pink Duckbill Applique 6-Inch Micro Serrated Scissor are a right-handed model, but I suggest a good quality left-handed set of duckbill scissors below.
-Additionally, these duck billed scissors are:
+Tula Pink Duckbill Applique 6-Inch Micro Serrated Scissor is a right-handed model, but I suggest a good quality left-handed set of duckbill scissors below.
+Additionally, these duck-billed scissors are:

 - Very highly rated.

 - Comfortable for people with larger hands to use.